realA10001986/Dash-Gauges/DIY/README.md

 #### "Primary", "Percent Power"

 For the smaller gauges I used two H&P 631-14672 (built by Phaostron).
 The pointers on these are red, but an Edding permanent marker was quickly able to change them to black.
+I also tested a few other types.

+Tested meter options and configuration:
-These gauges need 8k2 + 470R resistors (R1=470R, R2=8k2; R3=470R, R3=8k2) and the "H&P 631-14672" gauge type setting.
+- H&P 631-14672 0-0.5V DC voltmeter.
+No internal modifications needed; R1=470R, R2=8k2 / R3=470R, R3=8k2; "H&P 631-14672" gauge type setting.

-Other proven-to-work options are
-- the Phaostron 0-5KV DC voltmeter (300-07970).
-These need no internal modifications.
-They work fine with 4k7 + 470R resistors (R1=470R, R2=4k7; R3=470R, R3=4k7) and the "Generic (0-5V)" gauge type setting.
+- Phaostron 0-5KV DC voltmeter (300-07970).
+No internal modifications needed; R1=470R, R2=4k7 / R3=470R, R3=4k7; "Generic (0-5V)" gauge type setting.
-- the Paostron "Cyclic Trim" meters (631-15099) with a minor modification: The two resistors and the pot inside the meter need to be removed, and the wire (which lead to the pot) needs to attached to the input terminal.
-With that modification, the meters work fine with 4k7 + 470R resistors (R1=470R, R2=4k7; R3=470R, R3=4k7) and the "Generic (0-5V)" gauge type setting.
+- Phaostron "Cyclic Trim" meters (631-15099) with a minor modification: The two resistors and the pot inside the meter need to be removed, and the wire (which lead to the pot) needs to be re-attached to the input terminal.
+With that modification: R1=470R, R2=4k7 / R3=470R, R3=4k7; "Generic (0-5V)" gauge type setting.

 Unusable:
 - Phaostron 0-50/100/250/500A ammeter (639-16341).

 Avoid Ammeters (Ampere meters) for currents >1A, and voltmeters for high voltages (>50V); those have stronger coils that cannot be used with low voltages.
-Otherwise, Ammeters (especially if the scale is in the milliampere range) can most likely be used after removing shunts, resistors or anything else that is between the two input terminals (apart from the coil, of course).
+Otherwise, Ammeters (especially if the scale is in the milliampere range) can most likely be used after removing shunts, resistors or anything else that is between the two input terminals.

 To find out a suitable resistors value, use a common 5V power supply (eg one for Arduino), and start out with a 8k2 resistor between the + output of the power supply and the + of the gauge (usually the left terminal when looking at the back), and work your way from there, until the 5V plus the resistor make the pointer move to the right end of the scale (but not beyond!).

 Movie-accurate dials for those gauges are available in the [DIY/faces-labels](/DIY/faces-labels) folder in this repository.